Safe Church Training

 Judith Rodriguez, Executive Assistant to the Canon to the Ordinary, for questions regarding:

-Safe Church assistance for all clergy and/or persons in the ordination process.
+Safe Church assistance and Background Checks for all clergy and/or persons in the ordination process.

 Email: jdelgado@epiok.org